 The HyperX Cloud Stinger is your best bet if you’re not concerned about using a wired connection, and just want good-quality sound in a comfortable package.
-The Cloud Stinger is certainly easy to wear, with its lightweight design and generous padding.
+Like a cheaper, wired version of the HyperX Cloud II Wireless, the Cloud Stinger is certainly easy to wear, with its lightweight design and generous padding.
 It’s clearly not a premium product: The microphone merely pivots upwards, as opposed to detaching or retracting when not in use.
 But for what you pay, you’re getting a good deal.

 As long as you don’t push it to the very highest volumes, the Cloud Stinger’s audio quality is high enough for even the most twitchy competitive shooters, and the microphone isn’t quite as basic as they come.
 It’s a noise-cancelling mic, so teammates will hear your voice without background sounds, like TVs and washing machines.

 It’s probably not too surprising that Microsoft’s own official Xbox headset is one of the better devices on offer.
 Still, that’s not because of simple branding.
 The Xbox Wireless Headset impressed us in our testing, particularly on sound quality.
 Whether in RTS or action games, Microsoft’s headset sounded balanced and detail-rich.

 Like the Razer Kaira Pro, you also have the option of connecting to a Bluetooth device while you’re gaming.
 Post-release updates have improved previously lacking aspects, like the mic monitoring level and what used to be some overly loud notification sounds.
 It’s still not perfect, as you can’t really adjust the fit once it’s on your head.
 But the headset is still comfortable enough once you’ve made the right adjustments.